 Birth Injury Lawsuits

 Your baby deserves the best start in life.
 When that start is damaged by the negligence of physicians and healthcare professionals the effects can be devastating.
 Permanent injury involving brain trauma, nerve damage, or physical deformities changes a family’s life forever.
 If your family or a family you know has child that suffers from a birth injury, contact us.
-The personal injury attorneys at Cohen & Malad have a depth of experience litigating claims of serious child injuries, traumatic brain injuries, and birth injuries and can provide you with a free case evaluation.
+The personal injury attorneys at Cohen & Malad, LLP have a depth of experience litigating claims of serious child injuries, traumatic brain injuries, and birth injuries and can provide you with a free case evaluation.